captionpoint/captionpoint-plays/THE-ROOMMATE.md

-so you build a network of buyers and then you abandon it, sort of before you've closed the deal. lt becomes wasteful.
-And ultimately too risky•
+so you build a network of buyers and then you abandon it, sort of before you've closed the deal.
+It becomes wasteful.
+And ultimately too risky

 ---
 ## SHARON:
 Are people chasing you?